Xadeck/jekyll-terminal/README.md

 ## To be done

+- [ ] make title of terminal customizable.
+- [ ] support multiline commands
 - [ ] support simple selection of commands only
 - [ ] make path to stylesheet configurable
-- [ ] simplify the stylesheet using Sass
+- [x] simplify the stylesheet using Sass
 - [ ] add themes for the terminal colors

 ## License